GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/cas.md

 ## Overview
 Central Authentication Service (CAS) is a legacy single sign-on (SSO) protocol for web applications.
 The name CAS also refers to a software package that implements the CAS protocol, which is now included in the Shibboleth IDP v3 package.

-The Gluu Server can be deployed with the Shibboleth IDP, and incorporates all CAS-related functionality included in Shib.

-Shibboleth supports most of the [CAS protocol v2 specification](https://apereo.github.io/cas/5.0.x/protocol/CAS-Protocol-V2-Specification.html), including attribute release and CAS proxy support.
+The Gluu Server can be deployed with the Shibboleth IDP, which supports most of the [CAS protocol v2 specification](https://apereo.github.io/cas/5.0.x/protocol/CAS-Protocol-V2-Specification.html), including attribute release and CAS proxy support.

 !!!
 Note
     CAS should *only* be used if there are legacy applications which only support CAS.
 Otherwise, all new SSO development should use [OpenID Connect](../admin-guide/openid-connect.md).